iwanagahime/event-jam/README.md

 ### Design

-- to do flow charts and wire frames
-- We used Adobe xd to create page design.
+- Created wire frames to plan design before using Adobe XD to finalize page design.
 - We used a CSS framework (Bulma) to style our application.
 - We created an uncluttered landing page that includes a search bar allowing the user to search for events by city and event type.
-- We made sure that our search inputs are displayed on every of the application pages.
+- We made sure that the user was able to easily find the search bar and search on every page of the application.
+  - Search bar has an optional Event type dropdown with selections such as Music, Family etc.
-- to do card design Our events cards contain navigation buttons
+- Our events cards are all styled and contain the same data: event image, event name, date, time, and venue.

 ### Functionality

+- Created flow charts to map out functionality based on wire frames before coding.
-- We dynamically created an event card containing such data as event image, event name, date, time and venue using jQuery.
+- We used jQuery to dynamically create the event cards with buttons such as
+  - More info which leads to the Ticketmaster site where the user can see more information and make a purchase.
+  - Save Event which saves the event for the user in the MyEvents page
+    - In MyEvents button becomes Remove from My Events, and also a See COVID 19 info button is rendered.
+So the user can see up to date Covid-19 information days later.
 - We used a helper file to keep our code non-repetitive and clean.
 To make sure it was easy to debug, maintain and scale.
-- to do ticketmaster
-- to do covid
-- pagination
+- On the Results page the URL parameter where used when fetching data from our chosen APIs.
+- We used asynchronous loading when rendering event cards to keep page loading time and page impact low.
+- Covid-19 case numbers were displayed as both a 30 day summation and as a chart for each city searched.
+- We used Chart JS to render the Covid-19 data in a chart showing the case numbers for the last 30 days.
-- local storage
+- We used local storage to save events that will be rendered on the MyEvents page.

+  - Covid-19 data (from API) was always rendered so that up to date information was displayed in for cards being rendered from local storage.

 - We formatted our code formatted using lint (prettier).

 ### Planning